pranabekka/pranabekka.github.io/content/drafts/loopin-gleam.md

 How to survive without `for` loops.

-This is a simple way to build intuition for recursion, which can be used for looping in any language with functions, though it will be of limited use
+This is a simple introduction
+to build intuition for recursion, which can be used for looping in any language with functions, though it will be of limited use